-In his most recent research, he extends his interest in risk assessment, focusing on crime mapping and the development (with Joel Caplan) of risk terrain modeling (RTM) for use by police in preventing crime.
-RTM is currently adopted by scores of police agencies around the world to help them forecast crime occurrences and respond through problem solving designed to address local issues.
+In his most recent research, he extends his interest in risk assessment, focusing on crime mapping and the development (with Joel Caplan) of risk terrain modeling (RTM) for use by public safety agencies in preventing crime.
+RTM is currently used around the world to help identify high risk locations and respond through problem solving designed to address local issues.
 The RTM research has been published in major criminology journals, has received awards from ACJS, the Rutgers Newark Chancellor’s office, and the International

 Association of Crime Analysts.
 This work has been recently extended to apply to innovations in data informed community engagement (DICE).
 This work has been implemented in the Newark Public Safety collaborative https://newarkcollaborative.org/, of which Dr Kennedy is a faculty advisor.

 Caplan, J.M., Neudecker, C.H.*, Kennedy, L.W., Barnum, J.D. and Drawve, G. (2020).
 Tracking risk for crime throughout the day: An Examination of Jersey City robberies.
 Criminal Justice Review.
 December 2021.

 Caplan, J. M., Kennedy, L. W., & Neudecker, C. H. (2020).
 Cholera deaths in Soho, London, 1854: Risk Terrain Modeling for epidemiological investigations Plos one 15 (3)

 Kennedy, L. W., Caplan, J. M., & Piza, E. (2018).
 Risk-Based Policing: Evidence-based crime prevention with big data and spatial analytics.
 Los Angeles: UC Press.